Multi-Element Wingtip System

 A Scalable Aerodynamic Platform

-The architecture allows multiple configurations tailored to different aircraft categories and mission profiles.
+The architecture enables multiple configurations tailored to different aircraft classes and mission profiles.

 Optimized for regional aircraft and smaller platforms.